Groundviews

 The JVP’s navigation of ethnic relations is further complicated by potential internal divisions within the party.
 While party leader Anura Kumara Dissanayake has recently hinted at a more conciliatory approach, publicly acknowledging the need for dialogue and constitutional reform, including suggesting a willingness to implement the 13th Amendment, other senior members have expressed more hard-line views, emphasizing national unity and security and even boasting about their role in defeating “separatist terrorism”.
 This dissonance, amplified in the wake of the Aragalaya’s calls for systemic change, raises questions about whether a genuine shift in their stance on ethnic issues is underway.

-As the JVP prepares for the 2024 elections, its ability to balance these competing pressures and navigate the complexities of Sri Lanka’s ethnic relations will be crucial.
+As the JVP prepares for the 2024 elections, their ability to balance these competing pressures and navigate the complexities of Sri Lanka’s ethnic relations will be crucial.
 Will they continue walking a tightrope, attempting to appease both Sinhala nationalist and minorities’ constituencies without fully committing to either?
 Or will they take a more decisive stance on devolution and actively engage with the concerns of the Tamil community, demonstrating a genuine commitment to building a truly inclusive and equitable Sri Lanka?
 The answer to this question might determine their success in the upcoming election and their long term legitimacy as a force for positive change in Sri Lankan politics.

 [1] Red Power, Jun 2023